 When approaching a music promoter, be sure to let them know what gigs you have already played, if you’ve previously released music and if you’re releasing more music in the future.

 Having good branding as an artist can be just as important as making good music.
 If you have a press kit, be sure to send this over to the music promoter so they can get a feel for you as an artist.
+Learn how to be your own business manager and properly pitch your project!
 Having a strong social media presence is always a bonus, as music promoters can see that you have an engaged fanbase and you have a platform to promote their show.

 | Read also: How to write the perfect press kit?

 They may also want to see a video of you performing live so they know that you sound just as good in person as you do on Spotify and Apple Music!
 This doesn’t have to be a feature-length film- a short clip is usually sufficient.

 Live music promoters want to help develop new talent and increase their profile as an artist, but they also need to make money.
 They need to get fans to buy concert tickets so that they can make a profit!